MachinePhoenix/homepage/content/_index.md

           description: |2-
               Advised by [Prof. Quanshi Zhang](http://qszhang.com/), my researches include:

               * Theoretically derived the analytical solution for multi-step adversarial attacks, which explains the reasons behind the optimization difficulties in adversarial training.
 This is validated through experimental results.
-(Accepted by AAAI 2024)
+(AAAI 2024 accepted)
               * Theoretically derived the two-stage dynamic interaction process of DNNs, proving that the network learning process gradually encodes interactions of varying complexity.
 This provides a theoretical foundation for understanding overfitting.
-(Accepted by NeurIPS 2024)
+(NeurIPS 2024 accepted)
               * Theoretically derived and validated the robustness of concepts with different complexities.

         - title: Machine Learning and Computer Vision Intern